|

 PISANKI

-they have also become the most enduring symbol
+the world, and they have also become the most

-art form and there are as many methods of
+into a true art form and there are as many

-making them as there are traditions and rituals
+methods of making them as there are traditions

-means to write.
-Designs are drawn or words
+which means to write.
+Designs are drawn or

-are written on a hardboiled egg with a wax
+words are written on a hardboiled egg with

-stylus, then placed in a dye.
-When the wax
+a wax stylus, then placed in a dye.
+When the

 on the colored egg.

-the colored eggs are placed in baskets, along
+Saturday, the colored eggs are placed in baskets,

-and ham, and taken to church to be blessed
+sausage, and ham, and taken to church to be

-decorate eggs in Poland.
-Here are some of
+methods used to decorate eggs in Poland.
+Here

-the most popular types of Easter eggs in Poland:
+are some of the most popular types of Easter

 Pisanki